 With winter fast approaching it is the time that most UTV owners start thinking about winterizing their side by sides.
 At least I hope that people are thinking about winterizing, otherwise you could potentially run into costly repairs down the road that could of been avoided with a little time and money.

 In this guide we will show you how to winterize your UTV in 8 super simple easy to follow steps.
 These steps will help keep your investment in tip top shape so you can enjoy riding it for years to come.

-Here are the vital winterizing steps we will cover in this article, read on for more thorough description and tips:
+Here are the 8 simple winterizing steps we will cover in this article:

 - Give your UTV a good thorough cleaning.

 - Protect your tires from flat spots.

 - Put on a cover or store indoors.

 1. Give Your UTV A Good Thorough Cleaning

 I don’t know about you, but when I ride I like to get myself and my machine really good and dirty!!